ChaosEvoker/chaosevoker.github.io/_posts/2014-07-28-pdf-generation-in-node-part-1.md

   creditlink: http://www.dargadgetz.com/ios-7-abstract-wallpaper-pack-for-iphone-5-and-ipod-touch-retina/
 ---

-PDF Generation in Node - Part 1: Directly Drawing the PD
+PDF Generation in Node - Part 1: Directly Drawing the PDF

 I've recently been neck-deep in refactoring a project.
 I recently got to the automated report generation code in the project, and it made me all nostalgic.
 That's the feeling where you need to suddenly run to the bathroom right?